arkiven4/mon-gpu/README.md

 sudo crontab -e

-# add the following line to crontab
+# add the following line to crontab; the --remark is optional
 * * * * * /usr/bin/python3 /path/to/client.py --server_ip serverIP:Port --remark Example-remark

+# if server 232 is still running:
+# * * * * * /usr/bin/python3 /path/to/client.py --163.221.176.232:8081 --remark Example-remark
 ```